-Name of the Meeting Trust Board of Directors - Public Date of the Meeting 7 th June 2022 Director Lead Ivan McConnell, Director of Strategic Development Contact Officer/Author Kerry Carroll, Deputy Director of Strategic Development Claire Hansen, HAS Programme Director Title of the Report Executive Report - Strategic & Transformation Purpose of the Report and Executive Summary (to include recommendations) Humber Acute Services or Core Service Change The progress that is being Capital SOC to support may and HUTH Our continued participation ventures through partnersh The Board is asked to note that who made in the delivery of the agreed Services there are potentially significant delivery: The timing for the appropriate PCBC, and the implementation, that may asked to submit addition Hospitals Programme e great care ore collaboratively In g made on the delivery of Background Information and/or Supporting Document(s) (if applicable) Prior Approval Process □ TMB □ PRIMs ☐ Divisional SMT☐ Other: Click here to enter text.
-Which Trust Priority does this link to □ Pandemic Response □ Quality and Safety □ Estates, Equipment and Capital Investment □ Finance ✓ Partnership and System Working □ Workforce and Leadership ✓ Strategic Service Development and Improvement □ Digital □ The NHS Green Agenda □ Not applicable Which Trust Strategic Risk(s) in the Board Assurance Framework (BAF) does this link to (see descriptions on page 2) To give great care: ☐ 1 - 1.1 ☐ 1 - 1.2 ✓ 1 - 1.3 ☐ 1 - 1.4 ☐ 1 - 1.5 ☐ 1 - 1.6 To be a good employer: To live within our means: ☐ 3 - 3.1 ☐ 3 - 3.2 To work more collaboratively: ✓ 4 To provide good leadership: ☐ 5
+Name of the Meeting Trust Board of Directors - Pub lic Date of the Meeting 7 th June 2022 Director Lead Ivan McConnell, Director of Strat egic Development Contact Officer/Author Kerry Carroll, Deputy Director of Strategic Development Claire Hansen, HAS Programme Director Title of the Report Executive Report - Strategic & Tra Purpose of the Report and Executive Summary (to include recommendations) The attached report provides the Board with an update and overview of our progress against the delivery of: Strategic Objective 1 - 1.3: To give great care Strategic Objective 4: To work more collaboratively The Board is asked to note: The progress that is being made on the delivery of the Humber Acute Services critical milestones of Programme 2 Core Service Change The progress that is being made on the development of a Capital SOC to support major capital investment within NLAG and HUTH Our continued participation in and leadership of collaborative Background Information and/or Supporting Document(s) (if applicable) Prior Approval Process □ TMB □ PRIMs Divisional SMT Other: Click here to enter text.
+Which Trust Priority does this link to □ Pandemic Response □ Quality and Safety □ Estates, Equipment and Capital Investment □ Finance ✓ Partnership and System Working □ Workforce and Leadership ✓ Strategic Service Development and Improvement □ Digital □ The NHS Green Agenda □ Not applicable Which Trust Strategic Risk(s) in the Board Assurance Framework (BAF) does this link to (see descriptions on page 2) To give great care: □ 1 - 1.1 □ 1 - 1.2 ✓ 1 - 1.3 □ 1 - 1.4 □ 1 - 1.5 □ 1 - 1.6 To be a good employer: To live within our means: □ 3 - 3.1 □ 3 - 3.2 To work more collaboratively: ✓ 4 To provide good leadership: □ 5

-□ 2 ☐ Not applicable Financial implication(s) (if applicable) Implications for equality, diversity and inclusion, including health inequalities (if applicable) Recommended action(s) required □ Approval□ Discussion✓ Assurance ✓ Information✓ Review□ Other: Click here to enter text.
+□ 2 □ Not applicable Financial implication(s) (if applicable) Implications for equality, diversity and inclusion, including health inequalities (if applicable) Recommended action(s) required □ Approval □ Discussion ✓ Assurance ✓ Information ✓ Review □ Other: Click here to enter text.